California State Route 84: CA-84 widening project

 Costs were estimated to be between $400 and $500 million.

-As of mid 2019, phases 1, 2, 3 and 4 are complete.
-This still leaves the southern section of CA 84 in its original condition.
+As of 2026, all 5 phases have been completed.

 Ryer Island Ferry

 Both the Ryer Island Ferry and the Howard Landing Ferry along Route 220 are the only state-run ferries, and there are no plans to replace them with bridges due to the low traffic numbers around Ryer Island.
 The only road bridge connecting Ryer Island is on its north side, which results in longer commutes for residents if one or both ferries shutdown.